DANNYDEE93/Deployment-8v2/README.md

 ## <ins>Purpose</ins>
 _________________________________________________________

-&emsp;&emsp;&emsp;&emsp;	The deployment involves creating a secure Python script for GitHub integration, managing Jenkins CI/CD pipelines, and configuring AWS resources via Terraform for a resilient and scalable multi-container application.
-This setup not only showcases the use of modern DevOps tools and practices but also stresses the importance of team collaboration and role-based responsibilities in a real-world software deployment scenario.

-&emsp;&emsp;&emsp;&emsp;	This deployment aims to launch an e-commerce application on AWS using ECS.
+&emsp;&emsp;&emsp;&emsp;	To launch an e-commerce application on AWS using ECS.
 Jenkins and Terraform automate infrastructure provisioning, with GitHub and Dockerhub storing source code and application images.
 Additionally, a Python script prevents unintentional exposure of sensitive information.
 To enhance team collaboration, GitHub collaboration features and AWS user accounts have been created.

 ___________________________________________________
 ## <ins>App Description</ins>